Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 A timelock is a condition that prevents you from spending funds before a certain time.
 It’s specified either as an actual time, or a specified block height.

-HTLCs are combining hashlocks and timelocks to create conditional payments – the receiver has to provide a secret before a certain time, or the sender can reclaim the funds.
+Hashed Timelock Contracts (HTLCs) are combining hashlocks and timelocks to create conditional payments – the receiver has to provide a secret before a certain time, or the sender can reclaim the funds.

 Notes: